ncsl/seek/README.md

 # Features
 - [ ] Add support for MRICloud running using R-script.
 Possibly convert to Python script.
 - [ ] Create unit and integration tests using pytest that test: pipeline in both snakemake and Python
-- [ ] Add Docker container for project

 # Setup and Installation
 See [INSTALLATION GUIDE](./INSTALLATION.md)